 Labor and Employment Alert: Employers Must Now Comply With Connecticut’s Ban-The-Box Law

-Nationally, 24 states and more than 150 cities and counties have enacted “ban-the-box” or “fair chance” legislation that restricts public employers or government contractors from inquiring into applicants’ criminal histories.
-In June 2016, Connecticut became one of the nine states (along with Hawaii, Illinois, Massachusetts, Minnesota, New Jersey, Oregon, Rhode Island, and Vermont) to limit inquiries by private employers into an applicant’s criminal history.
+Nationally, 24 states and more than 150 cities and counties have enacted “ban-the-box” or “fair chance” legislation that restricts public employers or government contractors from inquiring into candidates’ criminal histories.
+In June 2016, Connecticut became one of the nine states (along with Hawaii, Illinois, Massachusetts, Minnesota, New Jersey, Oregon, Rhode Island, and Vermont) to limit inquiries by private employers into an candidate’s criminal history.
 Connecticut’s law became effective on January 1, 2017.
-Under the law, an employer is prohibited from inquiring about an applicant’s prior arrests, criminal charges, or convictions on an initial employment application.
-This limitation applies to any employer regardless of size unless the employer meets one of the two exceptions: (1) if the employer is required by state or federal law to ask about the applicant’s criminal history; or (2) if a security or fidelity bond or an equivalent bond is required for the position for which the applicant is seeking employment.
+Under the law, an employer is prohibited from inquiring about an candidate’s prior arrests, criminal charges, or convictions on an initial employment application.
+This limitation applies to any employer regardless of size unless the employer meets one of the two exceptions: (1) if the employer is required by state or federal law to ask about the candidate’s criminal history; or (2) if a security or fidelity bond or an equivalent bond is required for the position for which the candidate is seeking employment.
 Connecticut law continues to prohibit inquiries into criminal records that have been erased in accordance with state law.
-An employee or applicant may file a complaint with the Connecticut Labor Commissioner alleging an employer’s violation of these various provisions.
-Practically speaking, the ban-the-box law means that an employer can still inquire into an applicant’s criminal background but must wait until later in the hiring process.
+An employee or candidate may file a complaint with the Connecticut Labor Commissioner alleging an employer’s violation of these various provisions.
+Practically speaking, the ban-the-box law means that an employer can still inquire into an candidate’s criminal background but must wait until later in the hiring process.
 For example, the employer can ask during the interview process or make an offer of employment contingent upon a criminal background check.
 In addition to restricting criminal history inquiries on initial employment applications, employers must continue to comply with an existing Connecticut law that limits employees’ access to applications that actually contain such information.
-So if an employer is required by state or federal law or by bonding to inquire into criminal history, the portion of the application containing information about the criminal history may only be available to (1) the employer’s personnel department or, if there is no personnel department, to the person in charge of employment, (2) to those involved in the interviewing of the applicant, and (3) to certain broker-dealers or investment advisors, insured depository institutions, or insurance producers when necessary for their compliance responsibilities under state or federal law.
+So if an employer is required by state or federal law or by bonding to inquire into criminal history, the portion of the application containing information about the criminal history may only be available to (1) the employer’s personnel department or, if there is no personnel department, to the person in charge of employment, (2) to those involved in the interviewing of the candidate, and (3) to certain broker-dealers or investment advisors, insured depository institutions, or insurance producers when necessary for their compliance responsibilities under state or federal law.

 LA’s Law Banning the Box for Private Employers Effective This Month

-On January 22, 2017, the City of Los Angeles will ‘ban the box’ when the Los Angeles Fair Chance Initiative for Hiring (Ban the Box) (the “Initiative”) goes into effect, prohibiting private employers in Los Angeles “from inquiring into or seeking a job applicant’s criminal history unless and until a conditional offer of employment” is made to the individual.
+On January 22, 2017, the City of Los Angeles will ‘ban the box’ when the Los Angeles Fair Chance Initiative for Hiring (Ban the Box) (the “Initiative”) goes into effect, prohibiting private employers in Los Angeles “from inquiring into or seeking a job candidate’s criminal history unless and until a conditional offer of employment” is made to the individual.
 In doing so, Los Angeles will become the fourth California city to ‘ban the box’ with greater protections than the state statute, and the second to do so with respect to private employers.
-If an employer makes a conditional offer of employment and then receives information about an applicant’s criminal history, the employer cannot take an adverse employment action against the applicant based on that history until (1) a written assessment has taken place and (2) a Fair Chance Process has occurred.
-First, the employer must perform a written assessment connecting the applicant’s criminal history to particular aspects of the position sought that suggest a risk in hiring the applicant.
+If an employer makes a conditional offer of employment and then receives information about an candidate’s criminal history, the employer cannot take an adverse employment action against the candidate based on that history until (1) a written assessment has taken place and (2) a Fair Chance Process has occurred.
+First, the employer must perform a written assessment connecting the candidate’s criminal history to particular aspects of the position sought that suggest a risk in hiring the candidate.
 In doing so, the employer must consult factors identified by the U.S. Equal Employment Opportunity Commission and certain state-level agencies.
 Once the employer performs the written assessment, the employer must provide the employee with a written notification of the proposed adverse action and a copy of the written assessment, as well as any other information supporting the proposed adverse action.
-The employer then must hold the position for at least five business days after informing the applicant of the decision in order to allow the applicant to complete the Fair Chance Process, (i.e., the applicant’s chance “to provide information or documentation to an Employer regarding the accuracy of his/her Criminal History or Criminal History Report or that should be considered in the Employer’s assessment…such as evidence of rehabilitation or other mitigating factors”).
-If the applicant provides a response to the employer in accordance with the process, the employer must then consider that information and perform a reassessment of the proposed action in writing.
+The employer then must hold the position for at least five business days after informing the candidate of the decision in order to allow the candidate to complete the Fair Chance Process, (i.e., the candidate’s chance “to provide information or documentation to an Employer regarding the accuracy of his/her Criminal History or Criminal History Report or that should be considered in the Employer’s assessment…such as evidence of rehabilitation or other mitigating factors”).
+If the candidate provides a response to the employer in accordance with the process, the employer must then consider that information and perform a reassessment of the proposed action in writing.

 The Initiative prohibits retaliation against any employee who (1) complains to the City regarding whether or not the employer has complied or plans to comply with the Initiative, (2) opposes any provision required by the Initiative, (3) participates in any proceeding related to the Initiative and (4) seeks to enforce the employee’s own rights under the Initiative by any lawful means, or otherwise asserting rights under it.
 The Initiative is applicable to private employers located or doing business in the City with 10 or more employees, including the owner.
 The Initiative does not apply to instances where: